Kill the Boy

 "Kill the Boy" is the fifth episode of the fifth season of HBO's medieval fantasy television series Game of Thrones.
 The 45th episode overall, it was written by Bryan Cogman, and directed by Jeremy Podeswa, his directorial debut for the series.
 The episode first aired on HBO on May 10, 2015.

 In the episode, Brienne of Tarth and Podrick Payne attempt to make contact with Sansa Stark.
 In Meereen, Daenerys Targaryen clashes with the nobles of Meereen following Barristan Selmy's death, but later agrees to marry Hizdahr zo Loraq.
 In Old Valyria, Tyrion Lannister and Jorah Mormont are attacked by stone men.
 At the Wall, Stannis Baratheon prepares to leave Castle Black and march on Winterfell, and Jon Snow frees Tormund from captivity so that he can lead Jon to the wildling camp at Hardhome.
 The name of the episode comes from a piece of advice Maester Aemon gives Jon, to "kill the boy" and "let the man be born".

-This episode marks the final appearance for Ian McElhinney (Ser Barristan Selmy).
+This episode received positive reviews, with critics mainly praising the performances and sense of tension.
+It marks the final appearance for Ian McElhinney (Ser Barristan Selmy).